kaitvan/front-end-capstone/README.md

 # Whirly
 Whirly is a self-care app that allows users to curate a list of self-care ideas.
 This is my front-end capstone project for Nashville Software School.
 It is a single-page application, built with React.js.
 The user can create their list and update or delete activities as needed.
-The user can also filter items in their list by category or time.
-The user can also filter and spin a wheel to choose a self-care activity.
+The user can also filter items in their list by category or time, and finally, spin a wheel to choose a self-care activity.

 ## The Motivation
-Self-care has been a personal priority for about 2 years and with the onset of the coronavirus pandemic, even more so.
+Self-care has been a personal priority for me and even more so with the onset of the coronavirus pandemic.
 I wanted to build a tool that would allow me to keep a personalized list of supportive activities.
-I've found that even small acts of caring for myself restore
+I've found that even small acts of caring for myself restore my sense of peace and energize me to take on the day with a healthier, happier outlook.

 ## Technologies
 * React.js